pdimens/djinn/ncbi.md

 `samtools` command in each direction (`samtools import` and `samtools fastq`), but as a convenience, Djinn provides a `to-ncbi` wrapper to accomplish this.

+!!!
+Barcode Placement
+**For this to work as intended** the barcodes should be stored in the `BX:Z` tag (or some other SAM-compliant tag e.g. `BC:Z`).
+It's possible NCBI will still strip the read name from alignment records.
+!!!

 ```bash losslessly convert to unaligned BAM
 djinn to-ncbi file.R1.fq file.R2.fq > out.bam